Non-uniqueness of the homotopy class of bounded curvature paths: The S-Lemma

 In conclusion we have excluded the following trajectories for embedded bounded curvature paths in $\Omega$.
-Here $\rightarrow$ indicates direction of traveling for $\gamma$ containing the first and the last element in the sequence $x$ and $y$ respectively:
+Here $\rightarrow$ indicates the direction of travel of $\gamma$ where the first and the last element in the sequence contain $x$ and $y$ respectively.

 \begin{itemize} \item $\mbox{\sc I} \rightarrow \mbox{\sc IV} \rightarrow \mbox{\sc III} \rightarrow \mbox{\sc I} \rightarrow \mbox{\sc II} $. \item $\mbox{\sc I} \rightarrow \mbox{\sc IV} \rightarrow \mbox{\sc III} \rightarrow \mbox{\sc I} \rightarrow \mbox{\sc II} \rightarrow \mbox{\sc III}$. \item $\mbox{\sc IV} \rightarrow \mbox{\sc III} \rightarrow \mbox{\sc I} \rightarrow \mbox{\sc II} $. \item $ \mbox{\sc IV} \rightarrow \mbox{\sc III} \rightarrow \mbox{\sc I} \rightarrow \mbox{\sc II} \rightarrow \mbox{\sc III}$. \end{itemize}